-Why we like it: The Discover it® Secured earns 2% cash back at restaurants & gas stations on up to $1,000 in combined purchases each quarter.
-Plus, 1% cash back on all your other purchases.
+Why we like it: The Discover it® Secured earns 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, automatically.
+1% on everything else*.
 Plus, Discover will automatically match all the cash back you earn at the end of your first year.
 The cashback program adds significant value to this card since the majority of secured cards lack rewards.
 When used responsibly, the Discover it® Secured allows you to both build credit and earn rewards.

 Other benefits: Cardholders can benefit from fraud monitoring services, 100% U.S.-based customer service available 24/7, no foreign transaction fees and more when you use your card.

 How to transition from a secured card to an unsecured card with Discover: Discover makes the transition from an unsecured card to a secured card fairly simple compared with other secured cards.
 Starting eight months from account opening, Discover will automatically review your account to see if you can be transitioned to a card without a security deposit (i.e. a regular credit card).
 If you qualify, your security deposit will be refunded.
 Keep in mind the account reviews are based on various factors, including responsible credit management across all of your credit cards and loans.